locainin/TweetCleaner/README.md

 # INSTRUCTIONS:

     1.)
-Ensure you are logged into your Twitter account.
+Ensure you are logged into your Twitter account(Under 'Tweets', or 'Replies').
     2.)
-Replace @YourHandle in the code with your own Twitter handle.
+Add any phrases or words in a JSON format that you wish to check for in the 'swearWords' array in the script.
     3.)
-Add any phrases or words in a JSON format that you wish to check for in the 'swearWords' array in the script.
+Now, open the Developer Console in your web browser:
+       - Chrome: Right-click on the page, select 'Inspect', then go to the 'Console' tab.
+       - Firefox: Right-click on the page, select 'Inspect Element', then go to the 'Console' tab.
     4.)
-On your keyboard, press F12 to open the developer console.
-Alternatively, you can right-click anywhere on the page, select 'Inspect', and then navigate to the 'Console' tab.
+Copy the entire script.
     5.)
-Copy the entire script.
+Paste the script into the console (the area where you see a blinking cursor) and hit 'Enter'.
     6.)
-Paste the script into the console (the area where you see a blinking cursor) and hit 'Enter'.
+The script will now automatically scroll through your tweets, check for any specified phrases or words, and delete any tweets that contain them.

 # EXAMPLE: